simoare732/recibook/README.md

 ```

 ## Windows
+First move files in Windows folder in the root directory. \
-There you can have only keep Windows folder.
-You can run the setup.ps1 file.
+Then run the setup.ps1 file.
-It will install all the required libraries.
+It will install all the required libraries. \
 After it finished, you can run the start.bat file to start the project.

 And you can access the project at the following URL:
 ```powershell